m1gwings/summaries/swe-2/cheatsheet.md

 </div>
 <div class="column">

-- **composition**: it is a stronger form of aggregation where the aggregate controls the lifecycle of the elements it aggregates:
+- **composition**: it is a stronger form of aggregation where the aggregated elements exist only as a part of the aggregate:

 <p align="center">
     <img src="http://localhost:8080/swe-2/static/class-diagrams/composition.svg"